 Beyond its immediate value to the artists, the project has a prototypical quality.
 The loss of space for artists and designers due to gentrification is a particularly acute problem in East London.
-By successfully delivering high quality artist studios within a typical commercial development, Mackintosh Studios argues that this loss is neither inevitable, nor a necessary by-product of gentrification.
+By successfully delivering artist studios within a typical commercial development, Mackintosh Studios argues that this loss is neither inevitable, nor a necessary by-product of gentrification.
 Instead, standard approaches to financing, procurement and construction could be used to support a much broader and more nuanced range of activities.